MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb/quickstart-python-new.md

 The sample code described in this article creates a database named ``adventureworks`` with a collection named ``products``.
 The ``products`` collection is designed to contain product details such as name, category, quantity, and a sale indicator.
 Each product also contains a unique identifier.
 The complete sample code is at https://github.com/Azure-Samples/azure-cosmos-db-mongodb-python-getting-started/001-quickstart/.

-For this procedure, the database won't use sharding.
+For the steps below, the database won't use sharding and shows a synchronous application uisng PyMongo.
+For asynchronous applications, use the [Motor](https://www.mongodb.com/docs/drivers/motor/) driver.

 ### Authenticate the client